shadowdevnotreal/ChatConvert-Toolkit/README.md

 * This functionality is accessible through the toolkit's menu, ensuring that users can easily set up their environment for conversion tasks.

+Please ensure you've met all the prerequisites for your operating system before running the installation scripts.

 **Contribution**
 - Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **greatly appreciated.**